tradefurniturecompany/wp/wp-content/plugins/wp-fastest-cache/readme.txt

 12. Cloudflare support
 13. Preload Cache - Create the cache of all the site automatically
 14. Exclude pages and user-agents
+15. WP-CLI cache clearing

 <h4>Performance Optimization</h4>

-In the premium version there are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage browser caching, Combine CSS, Combine JS, Disable Emoji.
+In the premium version there are many features such as Minify Html, Minify Css, Enable Gzip Compression, Leverage Browser Caching, Add Expires Headers, Combine CSS, Combine JS, Disable Emoji.

 1. Generating static html files from your dynamic WordPress blog
 2. Minify Html - You can decrease the size of page